 top of page

-Tom Hayes, VP Marketing & Whitty with Marvell co-founders Dr. Sehat Sutardja & Weili Dai, pitching the media at The China Club in Hong Kong.
+Tom Hayes, VP Marketing & Whitty with Marvell co-founders Sehat Sutardja & Weili Dai, pitching the media in Hong Kong.

-Most marketing effectiveness case studies start with a sluggish or declining sales graph, which is then dramatically reversed by the new campaign.
-Marvell's case is different.
-It was already a leading brand in the rapidly growing market for low-power digital storage chips.
+Most marketing case studies start with a sluggish or declining sales graph, which is then dramatically reversed by the new campaign.
+This case is different.
+Marvell Technology was looking to leverage their position as a leading brand in the rapidly growing market for digital storage chips.

-We were tasked with helping Marvell to enter new market segments, and that meant taking on semiconductor industry giants like Intel.
+We were tasked with helping them penetrate new market segments, and that meant taking on semiconductor industry giants like Intel.

 "Celebrities are different from the rest of